Juuunnne/gtech1-b18-snake/README.md

 **Game's Rules :**

-1-Snake will move automatically in the chosen direction
+1-Snake will move automatically in the chosen direction, player controls the Snake with arrow of the keyboard

 2-Collect the food(red box) as more possbile as you can

 3-While Snake's head touches the border or its body, player will lose.
-Press SPACE to restart the Game
+Press ``` SPACE```  to restart the Game

-4-Player can also press P to pause the Game
+4-Player can also press ``` P```  to pause the Game

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------